International Programmes 2024/2025

 Nowadays, engineering without computer-assisted planning and calculation methods is inconceivable.
 In biomedical engineering, such methods contribute to the development of diagnostics and the possibilities for assessing medical conditions.
 In the development of vehicle navigation systems, they facilitate data processing for route planning as well as vehicle localisation and guidance.
 Not only did computer-aided simulation make it possible to build the tallest building in the world, but it also has improved the building’s energy efficiency.

 Modelling and simulation computer programmes have therefore become indispensable methods of planning and analysis in many areas.
-At Leibniz Universität Hannover, the Master’s degree programme in Computational Methods in Engineering is interdisciplinary in nature.
+At Leibniz University Hannover, the Master’s degree programme in Computational Methods in Engineering is interdisciplinary in nature.
 Graduates will be proficient in methods in mathematics and information technology as well as in engineering models and simulations widely used in industry today, enabling them to resolve issues in a wide range of fields of work.

 Course organisation

 The Master's programme is organised into mandatory and elective classes which are mainly taught in the first and second semesters.
-The mandatory courses are related to sophisticated skills in Computational Engineering.
+The mandatory courses are related to sophisticated skills in computational engineering.
 In the third semester, you can choose between writing an interdisciplinary project, going abroad, or doing a practical project within the industry.
 In the fourth semester, you will write the Master's thesis.

 A Diploma supplement will be issued